mr4tt/csmic/content/case_studies/googlescholar.md

 ## **Conclusion**

 Through this redesign, I learned a lot about designing a piece of an ecosystem and figuring out when to take inspiration from other pieces of the design system or coming up with my own designs.
-For instance, on our home page, we started with our own cards, but ended up taking a lot of inspiration from Google News’s home page cards.
+For instance, on our home page, we started with our own cards, but ended up taking a lot of inspiration from Google News's home page cards.
 Finally, I conducted 15 user interviews, which taught me a lot about user experience studies.

 Some of my management responsibilities included: